febeling/rb-libsvm/README.md

 Written by C. Florian Ebeling.
 This software can be freely used under the terms of the MIT license, see file MIT-LICENSE.

+This package includes the source of LIBSVM, which is free to use under the license in the file LIBSVM-LICENSE.

 ## Contributors

 [Rimas Silkaitis](https://github.com/neovintage)